clustervision/trinityX/doc/hintsntips_luna.rst

 For PXE/iPXE issues, the first suspect is usually the firewall.
 Then, check if the node is able to get an IP address from the DHCP range: check ``/var/log/messages`` on the controller, lease file, and DHCP range in ``luna cluster show`` and ``/etc/dhcpd.conf``.
 Check if the node is able to download the ``luna_undionly.kpxe`` binary from the TFTP server using ``tftp get``.

 If a node is able to show the boot menu (blue one), but refuses to go further, check if the node has a proper MAC address configured.
-If the node has the switch/port configured, you can check ``luna cluster listmacs`` output to make sure Luna is able to acquire MAC addresses from the switches.
+If the node has the switch/port configured, check ``luna cluster listmacs`` output to make sure Luna is able to acquire MAC addresses from the switches.
 Sometimes it takes several minutes to download all MAC addresses from all switches.
 Once this is done, check nginx logs in ``/var/log/nginx``, ``/var/log/luna/lweb_tornado.log``, and ``--script boot`` script.
 Then, check permissions and content in the ``~luna/boot`` folder.
-Be sure you ran ``osimage pack`` before trying to boot the node.
+Be sure ``osimage pack`` has been run before trying to boot the node.

 If the node is able to fetch the kernel and initrd (this will be visible in nginx logs), the next step in debugging is to be sure the kernel is able to boot.
 This usually has no issues; those which may arise are typically limited to general Lunux issues - incompatible hardware, for example.

-At this step you can get access to the console by pressing Alt+F1 or Alt+F2.
+At this step, access to the console can be gained by pressing Alt+F1 or Alt+F2.
 Check if the node is pingable and accessible via ssh.

 If Luna is unable to configure IP addresses, please check that the nodes have interfaces visible in ``ip a`` output.
 It might be a driver issue in this case.
 To fix it, add drivers to dracut.
 This can be done in ``/etc/dracut.conf.d`` in the osimage (don't forget to repack after changes!).
 In ``man dracut``, pay special attention to ``dracutmodules+=``, ``add_drivers+=`` and ``install_items+=``.

 If the network is working but the node is unable to proceed with installation, check the nginx logs to be sure the node is trying to download the installation script.
 Check the output of ``--script install`` to see the script.
 Check ``journalctl -xe`` on the node and search for occurrences of ``Luna``.
 Check the content of the ``/luna`` folder on the node.
 It should at least contain the ``install.sh`` script.
 Later, it will contain ``*.torrent`` file.
 The next step is to check the tarball in ``/sysroot`` on the node.
 It should exist and be the same size as in ``~luna/torrents``.
 Inspect nginx logs for ``announce`` URLs.
 Pay attention to the ``peer_id=`` and ``downloaded=`` section.
 Records with ``peer_id=lunalunalunalunaluna`` are originating from the controller.

 At this point, partscript should prepare ``/sysroot``, i.e. format and mount disks or mount ramdisk.
-If some issues arise here, be sure you have the desired filesystem in ``/proc/filesystems`` on the node.
+If some issues arise here, be sure the desired filesystem appears in ``/proc/filesystems`` on the node.
 Otherwise, use ``filesystems+=`` for dracut in the osimage (and pack again).
-Be sure you have enough space - 4G is absolute minimum.
+Be sure there is enough space - 4G is absolute minimum.
 At some point during installation, the tarball itself and unpacked tarball will be present on the same filesystem, so a capacity of 2x the size of the osimage is required.

 On this step, ``/sysroot`` should contain the same set of files as osimage configured for node.
-After ``postscript`` Luna dracut module is ready to exit and give control to systemd boot procedures.
+After ``postscript``, the Luna dracut module is ready to exit and give control to systemd boot procedures.
 If boot gets stuck, check that the filesystem was configured in the previous step.
 A common error is the failure to mount any filesystem to ``/sysroot`` and unpack content just in memory.

 For more details about Luna boot internals, read ``doc/hints-n-tips/boot-process.md`` in Luna's repository.